nbarikipoulos/poppy-robot-core/README.md

 const script = P.createScript()
   .select('all') // Select all motors
   .speed(150) // Set their speeds
-  .stiff() // Make them programmatically "drivable" .position(0, true) // Then move all motors to position '0' degree.
+  .compliant(false) // Make them programmatically "drivable"
+  .position(0, true) // Then move all motors to position '0' degree.
   .select('m1','m2') // Next select only the motors 'm1' and 'm2'...
   .rotate(30) // and apply them a rotation by +30 degrees.